-In recent years, a lot has changed in terms of usability testing.
-For instance, many websites face the challenge of high bounce rates and low conversion rates.
-Moreover, mobile website traffic is increasing, while there is a dramatic decrease in desktop and tablet traffic.
-In addition, it is a common practice for users to spend less time on the websites they visit.
-All of the abovementioned factors affect e-commerce.
-However, their effect is usually negative, so business owners are worried about these tendencies.
+A lot has changed in the field of usability testing in recent years.
+Many websites, for example, struggle with high bounce rates and low conversion rates.
+Furthermore, mobile website traffic is increasing, while desktop and tablet traffic is declining dramatically.
+Furthermore, it is common for users to spend less time on the websites they visit.
+All of the aforementioned factors have an impact on e-commerce.
+However, because their impact is usually negative, business owners are concerned about these tendencies.

 Website Click Tracking

-Website click tracking enables you to make conclusions about the usability of your website.
-You can receive the data on user interactions with the web page in video recordings of visitor actions and heatmap reports.
+Website click tracking allows you to draw conclusions about your website’s usability.
+Data on user interactions with the web page can be obtained in the form of video recordings of visitor actions and heatmap reports.

-For instance, thanks to the video footage, you can analyze the customers’ cursor positions and detect which website elements they struggle with.
-Besides, website click tracking tools offer you statistics on the parts of your website where the first clicks occur most often according to the user’s device type.
-Then, based on the information you collect, you can implement some adjustments to the web page.
+For example, you can analyze the customers’ cursor positions and determine which website elements they struggle with using video footage.
+Furthermore, website click tracking tools provide statistics on the parts of your website where the first clicks occur most frequently based on the user’s device type.

 Elements Click Tracking